KTH-Repos/goLang/README.md

 # goLang

-This repository holds all the assignments to a brief course about concurrent programming in Go!
+This repository holds all the assignments to a brief KTH course DD1396 about concurrent programming in Go!
+The code is written to design and implement simple concurrent programs, to use programming to solve problems and to analyze, choose, select and implement basic algorithms and data structures.

-The source code is copied from my personal account in KTH's internal github.
-Feel free to contact me if you have any questions.